 - Grimy evaporator coil: If dust builds up on the coil, air can’t reach it, and it’s liable to freeze.

 - Nonfunctional blower: A faulty motor or unbalanced fan may halt airflow over the evaporator coil.

-When your AC freezes up, contact the NATE-certified technicians at Midland Air Service Experts to repair the situation.
+When your AC freezes up, contact the ACE-certified technicians at Midland Air Service Experts to repair the situation.
 We have lots of experience helping homeowners troubleshoot their air conditioners, and we’re confident we can get things running again in no time.
 Contact us at 803-399-7208 to get air conditioning repair in Columbia with us right away.